S&P/TSX Composite Index

 • S&P/TSX Composite Index is the premier indicator of market activity for the Canadian stock market.

-• In terms of number, the S&P/TSX Composite Index includes 13% of TSX-listed companies.
+• In terms of number, the S&P/TSX Composite Index includes 13% of TSX-listed entities but 31% of TSX-listed corporations.

 • S&P/TSX is investable both through Canadian ETFs and Canadian mutual Funds.